coatyio/coaty-js/docs/man/migration-guide.md

 future framework projects of the Coaty JS platform.
 The Coaty 2 core framework is published in the scoped npm package named `@coaty/core`.

-Rewrite all import declarations `coaty/<modulename>` to use this scoped package as follows:
+Rewrite all import and require declarations `coaty/<modulename>` to use this scoped package as follows:

 * `coaty/com`, `coaty/controller`, `coaty/model`, `coaty/runtime`, `coaty/util`
   -> `@coaty/core`